blinskey/greek-reference/README.md

 ## Status

-The latest release is version 1.3.1.
+The latest published release is version 1.3.1.
 The corresponding version of the [Greek Reference Database Creator][] is 1.2.0.

+Version 1.4 is an unpublished release incorporating improvements to the build process.

 You can view a changelog for each release on the [Releases page][].

 ## Building the App

 The texts used in this app are contained in a pair of databases called `lexicon.db` and `syntax.db`.
-These are generated using a simple Java program, the [Greek Reference Database Creator][].
-They are then zipped and placed in this project's `assets` directory.
-The files must be named `lexicon.zip` and `syntax.zip` in order to work with the [SQLiteAssetHelper][Android SQLiteAssetHelper] library used to copy them to the user's device.
+These are generated using a simple Java program, the [Greek Reference Database Creator][], which is included as a submodule in this repository.
+The database files are zipped and placed in this project's `assets` directory.
+They must be named `lexicon.zip` and `syntax.zip` in order to work with the [SQLiteAssetHelper][Android SQLiteAssetHelper] library used to copy them to the user's device.

 Greek Reference uses the new Gradle-based Android build system.
 To assemble a debug build, you'll need to first copy your `debug.keystore` file from your `.android` directory to the `GreekReference` directory.
-Then run `./gradlew assembleDebug` from the project root directory, or use the Android Studio GUI to build the project.
+Then run `./gradlew assembleDebug` from the project root directory.
+If you'd like to assemble a signed APK, place your keystore in the root directory along with a `release.properties` file containing your keystore credentials.
+An example file called `release.properties.sample` is included in the project.

-Unfortunately, I'm not able to distribute all of the icons used in this app.
+Unfortunately, some of the icons used in the published version of this app are not licensed for redistribution and are therefore excluded from the repository.
 [See below](https://github.com/blinskey/greek-reference#icons) for details.
-For now, you'll need to provide your own properly named icons in order to build the project.
-I'd like to cobble together a set of placeholder icons at some point in the future to remedy this problem.
-(See issue #39.)
+The `GreekReference/src/res/placeholder-icons` directory contains a collection of icons from the free [Android Action Bar Icon Pack][1] that can be used in place of the non-free icons used in the published version of this app.
+They're just white rectangles, intended to make it easy to build the app, not to be functional.
+To use them, copy the contents of this directory into the `res`, merging the identically named `drawable` directories.
+If you'd like to suggest some more suitable freely licensed icons, please feel free to submit a pull request.

 ## Contributing